pimutils/vdirsyncer/docs/problems.rst

     ImportError: cannot import name iter_field_objects

 Debian has had its problems in the past with the Python requests package, see :gh:`82` and :gh:`140`.
-You have two options for solving this problem:
+You have several options for solving this problem:

 - Set the ``auth`` parameter of :py:class:`vdirsyncer.storage.CaldavStorage`, :py:class:`vdirsyncer.storage.CarddavStorage`, and/or